Blood In Urine (Hematuria) In Children: Causes And Symptoms

 Image: Shutterstock

 Not all cases of hematuria are preventable.
 However, adequate fluid intake may help prevent kidney stones and urinary tract conditions in some children.
-Maintaining good hygiene may also reduce the risk of certain diseases.
+Maintaining good hygiene may also reduce the risk of certain common diseases in children.
 Salt restrictions can be helpful in certain conditions.

 Frequently Asked Questions